4d/docs/docs/web-studio/web-studio.md

 ### Activating authentication

 By default, access to the web server is not granted.
-You need to activate authentication on the web server first (otherwise opening the web studio throws a 403 error).
+You need to activate authentication on the `WebAdmin` web server first (otherwise opening the web studio throws a 403 error).

 To do this, go to **File** > **Web Administration** > **Settings...** and check **Enable access to the web studio**